The Complete Guide to Singapore Expat Health Insurance

 Insurance Options

-We’ve already established that, as an expat in Singapore, you need to buy a healthcare insurance plan so now let’s look at what types of plans are available to you.
+We’ve already established that, as an expat in Singapore, you need to buy a health insurance plan, so now let’s look at what types of plans are available to you.

 Expat Health Insurance

-Expat insurance plans generally have a higher outpatient reimbursement limit; a higher overall annual coverage limit; you can consult a specialist directly without the need for a GP’s referral letter and you can enjoy a cashless process for both GPs and specialists.
+Expat insurance plans generally have a higher outpatient reimbursement limit and a higher overall annual coverage limit.
+They also allowyou to consult a specialist directly without the need for a GP’s referral letter, and you can enjoy a cashless process for both GPs and specialists.

-Read more about these benefits later on in this article.
+Read more about the benefits of these plans later on in this article.

 There are two types of international plans available.